Waste reduction and recycling

 How we're doing

-We are aiming to reduce the amount of waste generated by 20% by 2030.
+We’re aiming to reduce the amount of waste generated in central buildings and lodges by 20% by 2030.

 Figure 1: Stacked bar chart showing total waste generated in tonnes for our UK and Ireland operations.
 See full dataset for all data.
 Figure 1: Stacked bar chart showing total waste generated in tonnes for our UK and Ireland operations